mekinsie/haiku-checker/README.md

 * _webpack_

 ---
+### _This project was created solely for the education of the author(s) and is not in a complete or portfolio-ready state.
+It should not be considered representative of professional work._

 ## Description

-_A haiku is a three line poem with a format of 5 syllables, 7 syllables, 5 syllables.
-Enter what you think is a haiku in the form and the Haiku Checker will determine if your poem is in haiku format!_
+A haiku is a three line poem with a format of 5 syllables, 7 syllables, 5 syllables.
+Enter what you think is a haiku in the form and the Haiku Checker will determine if your poem is in haiku format!

+The purpose of this app is to practice using functional programming with JavaScript.

 ---